emqx/cloud-docs/en_US/emqx_streaming/emqx_streaming.md

 ## Next Steps

-To learn how to implement and configure EMQX Streaming in your EMQX Premium deployment, refer to the guide [Use EMQX Streaming in EMQX Platform Premium](./use_emqx_streaming.md).
+To learn how to implement and configure EMQX Streaming in your EMQX Premium deployment, refer to the guide [Use EMQX Streaming in EMQX Premium](./use_emqx_streaming.md).